VirgilSecurity/demo-iotkit-nix/README.md

 - **Step 5.
 Sign and publish new Firmware**.

-Now, you can emulate process of creating and publishing new Firmware to Virgil Cloud.
+Now, you can emulate the process of creating and publishing new Firmware to Virgil Cloud.
 Demo uses [Virgil Firmware Signer](https://github.com/VirgilSecurity/virgil-iotkit/tree/release/v0.1.0-alpha/tools/virgil-firmware-signer) to sign a firmware before its distributing.
 Demo uses Virgil services to notify IoT devices about new updates and then securely verify incoming firmware or trustlists before updating them.

 <img width="320" src="https://cdn.virgilsecurity.com/assets/images/github/iotkit_demo/update_firmware.png" align="left" hspace="0" vspace="6">